 - All pricing plans have a 14-days free trial

-- Embed banner ads into webinars
+- Embed banner ads into an online meeting

 - Translates chats real-time into a preferred language